dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 Replace *\<Your-Dashboard-Name\>* and *\<Your-Thing-ID\>* with your actual data.

 ### GPIOs and Raspberry Pi
 There are many GPIO libraries that can be used with Raspberry Pis.
-Among some of the most popular, we can find: gpiozero, gpiod, RPi.GPIO.
+Among some of the most popular, we can find: onoff, jonhny-five, rpi-gpio, gpiozero, ....
 One of the issues that I found is that some of the libraries only work for certain versions of RPI.
 For instance, the new RPI 5, has a brand new chipset for managing GPIOs, and not all the libraries work for it.

 After a lot of googling and searching, I ended up using *gpiod* as it is the one supported by the Linux kernel team directly and it can be used across all the RPI flavours.